TheSilvered/nest/README.md

 On Linux you will need to install GCC (GNU Compiler Collection) and then run one of the following commands.

-Execute `make all` to compile the main interpreter and all the libraries.
+Execute `make all` to compile the main interpreter and the standard library.
 Execute `make` to compile only the main interpreter.
 Execute `make debug` for a fast compilation of the main interpreter.
-Execute `make all-debug` for a fast compilation of the main interpreter and all the libraries.
+Execute `make all-debug` for a fast compilation of the main interpreter and the standard library.
 Execute `make clean` to remove the previously compiled programs.
-Execute `make x86` to compile for 32-bit systems.
+Execute `make x86` to compile the main interpreter for 32-bit systems.
-Execute `make all-x86` to compile for 32-bit systems
+Execute `make all-x86` to compile the main interpreter and the standard library for 32-bit systems

 When `make debug` or `make all-debug` are ran, the compiled program is inserted in `unix_debug/`, otherwise the executable is put in `unix_release/`.